amoilanen/WordTree/README.md

 19. Languages tend to use same grammatical constructions for things as for persons when they are performing some actions
 20. Persons performing actions do not have articles in languages that allow article usage, most likely because it is concrete enough
 21. It is usually objects that have articles
+22. Human languages do not try to compress information as tightly as possible, some of it is excessively preserved